 The endocrine division plays the leading role in the following multidisciplinary conferences:

 The endocrine fellows provide inpatient consultation at the University and VA hospitals.
 In the outpatient setting, they attend clinics at both institutions.
-These clinics include continuity clinic, general endocrine, diabetes, thyroid ultrasound-FNA, pituitary, lipid, and hypertension clinics.
+These clinics include continuity clinic, general endocrine, diabetes, thyroid ultrasound-FNA, pituitary, lipid, obesity, and hypertension clinics.
 Regarding diabetes, extensive training is given on insulin pumps and analysis and interpretation of continuous glucose monitoring.

 Outside the division, the endocrine fellows also rotate in pediatric endocrinology, reproductive endocrinology, and nuclear medicine - private practice and additional electives.

 Regarding research and scholarly activities, the Division of Endocrinology has a vast number of publications in peer-reviewed journals over the past five years.
 The endocrine fellows are encouraged to acquire skills in design and performance of hypothesis-driven endocrine research and to participate in such research or equivalent scholarly activity.
 This may include gaining experience in grant writing and scientific presentation.
 In past years, the Research Fellow of the Year award in the Department of Medicine has been given to an endocrine fellow.